Basics of Trademarks

-A common law trademark is another name for an unregistered trademark and the term is often used in the United States and Canada.
+A common law trademark is another name for an unregistered trademark.
+The term “common law trademark” is often used in the United States and Canada.

 - Should I hire a trademark agent?

-A trademark agent can help you with the trademark registration process which is lengthy and cumbersome.
-Where desired, a trademark agent can obtain a full trademark search for you to ensure that your trademark may be adopted without conflict and is registrable, and can also advise you on any issues which may arise during the registration process.
+A trademark agent can help you with the trademark registration process which is lengthy, cumbersome, and sometimes very complicated.
+Where desired, a trademark agent can obtain a full trademark search for you to ensure that your trademark may be adopted without conflict and is registrable.

 - Can two or more persons have the same trademark?

 Yes, because a trademark is associated with particular goods and/or services.
-As such, the same trademark may exist in different classes of goods or services, provided that such use would not result in a likelihood of consumer confusion.
+As such, the same trademark may exist in different classes, or categories, of goods or services, provided that such use would not result in a likelihood of consumer confusion.

 - Can a trademark owned by one owner prevent registration and non-identical use by a different owner?